 In addition to seeing Scotty’s Castle, you’ll get a chance to learn about the flood recovery efforts that are currently underway.

 The sand dunes of Mesquite Flat are stunning any time of day, but for a truly spectacular experience, head their after sunset for a chance to see an endless night sky—and possibly even the Milky Way!

 As a certified International Dark-Sky Park, you can see thousands of stars in Death Valley, including many constellations that are hard to view elsewhere in the country.

 Day 3 – Backroads, Telescope Peak & Rhyolite

-After a very full 2 days in Death Valley, you may be ready to head home, but for those spending 3 days in Death Valley, there’s still plenty to see and do.
+After a very full 2 days, you may be ready to head home, but for those spending 3 days on their trip to Death Valley, there’s still plenty to see and do.

 For those with a car that can handle rough roads, exploring the backroads is a great option.
 For those who are craving an all-day hike with stellar views, it’s time to head to Telescope Peak.

 The backroads in Death Valley are one of the park’s most unique and interesting features.
 The Eureka Dunes are the tallest sand dunes in the state and look more like the deserts of the Savannah than southern California.
 It’s 44 miles of graded dirt to reach the dunes from Ubehebe Crater Road, but you’ll be rewarded with towering golden dunes.

 Another favorite of Death Valley backroads is Racetrack Playa.
 Named for the tracks left by the mysterious moving rocks, it’s a rough and remote drive that takes about 3.5 hours from Furnace Creek.
 On your way, make sure to stop at Teakettle Junction for a great photo op.